 Here we will take a look at some of the more popular misconceptions associated with bikes and break down why they simply aren’t true in the least.

 Full-Faced Helmets And Visibility

-One of the most common myths around regarding two-wheelers actually revolves around the headgear that the rider wears, specifically full-faced helmets, or helmets that cover the entire head.
+One of the most common myths around regarding two-wheelers actually revolves around the headgear that the rider wears, specifically full-faced helmets, or helmets that cover the entire head. as opposed to half helmets or 3/4 helmets.
 The belief is that these drastically reduce the rider’s line of sight to the point where they can only see in front of them.
 Fortunately this is an easy myth to dispel as almost all countries in the world ensure that helmets are made to certain standards, and one of those standards is allowing for as much vision as someone who wasn’t wearing a helmet.
 It’s possible that after-market helmets are available that do, in fact, limit total visibility, but these are not legal and anyone wearing them would most likely be heavily fined.

 Laying The Bike Down During a Crash

 Next is the belief that a rider can reduce the amount of damage to themselves, their bike, as well as the other people involved by laying their bike down flat against the road once they are aware that they’re heading for a collision and have no way of stopping it.
 The fact is that putting a bike down actually increases the amount of damage that expect to be done, as well as make it more dangerous for everyone involved.
 Experts agree that if a rider is unable to avoid an accident, it’s better to try and slow down and keep the bike as straight as possible.